Hamiltonian Cycles on Ammann-Beenker Tilings: Constructive Proof of Hamiltonian Cycles

 In Fig.~\ref{fig:proof} we show the twice-inflations of the two prototiles.
 We denote the smaller tiles as constituting composition level zero, $L_0$, and the larger tiles $L_1$.
 We work exclusively with twice-inflations, rather than single inflations, as every vertex becomes an 8-vertex under twice-inflation, but some do not do so under a single inflation.

-In Fig.~\ref{fig:proof} we highlight (thick black edges) a set of edges on each $L_1$ tile.
-When the $L_1$ tiles join into legitimate AB patches, every vertex in $L_0$ is visited by precisely two thick edges except those vertices sitting at the corners of the $L_1$ tiles (and vertices on the patch boundary, which are not important when we take the thermodynamic limit).
+In Fig.~\ref{fig:proof} we highlight (thick black edges) a subset of $L_0$ edges on each $L_1$ tile.
+When the $L_1$ tiles join into legitimate AB patches, every vertex in $L_0$ is visited by precisely two thick edges, except those vertices sitting at the corners of the $L_1$ tiles (and vertices on the patch boundary, which are not important when we take the thermodynamic limit since we deal only with finite subgraphs interior to the region).
 We call each of these edges an $e_0$ edge.
 The corner vertices of $L_1$ tiles are exactly the 8-vertices of $L_0$ (this follows from the fact that every vertex becomes an 8-vertex under at most two inflations).
 Therefore this choice causes every vertex of AB* at $L_0$ to be met by two $e_0$ edges.
-Since every vertex meets precisely two edges, the sets of edges must either form closed loops, or extend to infinity.
-In fact at most two can extend to infinity~\cite{Gardner}.
+Since every vertex meets precisely two edges, the sets of edges must form closed loops~\footnote{Strictly, loops can be open if they connect two points on the boundary.
+However, these open paths lie entirely in the region $W_n\setminus U_n$ so are not relevant to our construction on $U_n$.}.
 Therefore these loops constitute a set of fully packed loops (FPLs) on AB* as required.

 While it is possible to find other sets of edges with these properties, we designate this choice the canonical one.
 With it, all closed loops respect the $D_8$ local symmetry of AB and AB*.